 Hilary was a former KidSport employee and we welcome her back to the family!

 Perhaps Team KidSport’s first “renaissance man”, Jon is a man of many talents.
 His six years with the BC Lions as a lineman culminated in a Grey Cup win in 2011.
 After his retirement, due to a serious back injury, he spent time with the Lions in a public relations capacity.
 He has worked of late as a financial advisor with ZLC Financial, but his true passion is in the kitchen, where he is an accomplished chef and restauranteur.
-He is the owner and founder of Mean Poutine in Vancouver, is about to open Meat City Sandwiches and most recently was eliminated as a contestant on Master Chef Canada.
-Jon has a passion for helping kids realize their dreams and we welcome him to Team KidSport.
+He is the owner and founder of Mean Poutine and Meat City Sandwiches in Vancouver and most recently was eliminated as a contestant on Master Chef Canada.
+Jon has a passion for helping kids realize their dreams and is a welcome addition to Team KidSport.

 Katelynn Ramage is a two time Canadian Champion at the 10km race walk and has been on several senior national teams including a 12th place finish at the Pan American Games in Toronto.
 She also competed in cross country at Trinity Western University, where she helped the team to back to back Canada West titles and winning their first team medal at nationals.